-These are common questions which are clearly answered in the Bible.
-However, the most important question in the above list, is the last one; does God have a purpose for me as a Christian?”
+These questions are clearly answered in the Bible.
+However, the most important question in the above list, is the last one; “Does God have a purpose for me as a Christian?”
 In this lesson we shall focus on answering this single question.

 The answer is YES!
 God has a definite purpose for you now that you are a Christian.
-Salvation is simply the beginning of an eternal adventure for Jesus Christ.
+Salvation is simply the beginning of your adventure with Jesus Christ.
 In fact, God’s purpose for you existed long before you were even born.

-God determined from eternity past for you to respond favourably to Him by you putting faith in his Son Jesus Christ.
-Consequently, you “believed in him [Jesus], were sealed with the promised Holy Spirit” and became an expression of “the praise of his glory” (Ephesians 1:13-14).
+God determined from eternity past for you to respond favourably to Him through putting faith in His Son Jesus Christ.
+Consequently, you believed in him, were sealed with the promised Holy Spirit and became an expression of the praise of his glory (Ephesians 1:13-14).
 That has always been God’s unchanging purpose for your life in Christ.
-You personally, including everything about you, with all of your struggles and future problems, are now a living, breathing, moving, public statement of “his glorious grace” (Ephesians 1:6).
+Everything about you, including your strengths and weaknesses, along with any future struggles or problems, have become a living, breathing, moving, public statement of his glorious grace (Ephesians 1:6).

-That means, everything that makes you the unique person that you are, is to be dedicated to speaking and living out the loving grace of Jesus Christ through your daily activities.
-Our purpose as Christians is for God to get all the recognition, all the thanks, and all the glory for what He is doing in our lives.
+This means, everything that makes you the unique person that you are, is intended by God for living out the loving grace of Jesus Christ.
+Our purpose as Christians is for God to get all the recognition, all the thanks, and all the glory for what He has done and continues to do in our lives.

-Believers in Jesus Christ “are his [God’s] workmanship, created in Christ Jesus for good works, which God prepared beforehand, that we should walk in them” (Ephesians 2:10).
-Long before we showed any interest in Jesus, the Lord was busy arranging the good works He wanted us to be busy with following salvation.
+Believers in Jesus Christ are his [God’s] workmanship, created in Christ Jesus for good works, which God prepared beforehand, that we should walk in them (Ephesians 2:10).
+Long before we showed any interest in Jesus, the Lord was arranging good works that He wanted us to be busy with following salvation.
 Nothing could be left to chance, and nothing could be left to our questionable motives when it comes to our Christian works.

-The apostle Peter explains that believers in Jesus are “a people for his own possession, that you may proclaim the excellencies of him who called you out of darkness into his marvelous light” (1 Peter 2:9).
-Because we belong to Jesus, we commit our lives to telling others of how excellent Jesus is.
-We are careful not to allow ourselves to become distracted from this because we have made “it our aim to please him” in all areas of our lives (2 Corinthians 5:9).
+The apostle Peter explains that believers in Jesus are a people for his [God’s] own possession, that you may proclaim the excellencies of him who called you out of darkness into his marvelous light (1 Peter 2:9).
+Because we belong to Jesus, we tell others how excellent Jesus is.
+Therefore, we are careful not to allow ourselves to become distracted because it is our aim to please him in all areas of life (2 Corinthians 5:9).

 If you have entrusted your life to Jesus Christ as Lord and Saviour, there are three basic stages of life which God has planned for you in advance.